OZI-Project/docs/api/spec.rst

       * ``VCS_TAG`` is replaced with the actual supply chain managed version.

-   .. card:: Distribute a binary in wheel format.
+   .. card:: Distribute a binary in :term:`wheel` format.

       .. versionadded:: 0.1